twilio-professional-services/flex-schedule-manager/README.md

 ## Get the status of all schedules

 Schedule data may be useful within Flex, such as during queue transfers.
-The included utility classes in the plugin component provide an easy way to do this:
+The included utility classes in the plugin component provide an easy way to get the status of all schedules:

 ```js
 import { loadScheduleData } from 'utils/schedule-manager';